kleros/erc-792/docs/implementing-an-arbitrator.rst

   }

 Each dispute belongs to an ``Arbitrable`` contract, so we have ``arbitrated`` field for it.
-Each dispute has a number of ruling options: Like Party A wins and Party B wins.
+Each dispute has a number of ruling options: For example, Party A wins and Party B wins.
 We can also use the option at index zero for abstain / refuse to arbitrate.
 Each dispute will have a ruling, we will store it inside ``ruling`` field.
 Finally, each dispute will have a status, and we store it inside ``status`` field.